Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Pointwise Estimation

-The spirit of this undersmoothing method is to expand the working model until the bias versus standard error is sufficiently small for a good coverage rate of our confidence intervals \footnote{We use the threshold $\frac{1}{\log(n)}$ as an undersmoothing criteria following \cite{van2019causal}, where an undersmoothed version of HAL is applied to obtain an efficient plug-in estimator for pathwise-differentiable parameters.}.
-Both bias and standard error are defined by empirical mean of efficient influence function of the conditional mean under the working model.
-To facilitate a consistent and objective evaluation of the performance across various undersmoothed working models $\phi_k$, particularly concerning their capacity for bias reduction, we employ the standard error $\frac{1}{\sqrt{n}}\sqrt{P_n\left[ D_{P_n, \phi_{\kcv},\tx}(\halbeta_{n,\kcv})\right]^2}$ as the denominator.
-This choice is strategic: by maintaining the standard error as a fixed reference point — specifically, that derived from applying delta method to the coefficients under the working model selected by cross-validation procedure, we ensure that all comparisons are grounded on a common baseline.
-Such a fixed denominator allows for a 'fair comparison' by isolating changes in the bias while the denominator remains constant across different models.
+The spirit of this undersmoothing method is to expand the working model until the bias versus standard error is sufficiently small for a good coverage rate of our confidence intervals \footnote{We use the threshold $\frac{1}{\log(n)}$ as an undersmoothing criterion following \citet{van2019causal}, where an undersmoothed version of HAL is applied to obtain an efficient plug-in estimator for pathwise-differentiable parameters.}.
+Both bias and standard error are defined by the efficient influence function of the conditional mean under the working model.
+To facilitate a consistent and objective evaluation of the performance across various undersmoothed working models $\phi_k$, particularly concerning their capacity for bias reduction, we employ the standard error $\frac{1}{\sqrt{n}}\sqrt{P_n\left( D_{P_n, \phi_{\kcv},\tx}(\halbeta_{n,\kcv})\right)^2}$ as the denominator.
+This choice is strategic: by maintaining the standard error as a fixed reference point — specifically that derived from applying the delta method to the coefficients under the working model selected by the cross-validation procedure - we ensure that all comparisons are grounded on a common baseline.